The Prevent Duty

 Identification of vulnerable children

 South Gloucestershire is not a priority area for Prevent.
-However, we work closely with the local Safeguarding Board in monitoring and develop our Safeguarding policy and practices (including the Prevent Duty).
-A named governor for Safeguarding works with the School Safeguarding Officer to ensure these are fully in place.
+However, we work closely with the Local Safeguarding Board in monitoring and develop our safeguarding policy and practices (including the Prevent Duty).
+A named governor for safeguarding works with the Designated Safeguarding Lead to ensure these are fully in place.
 We employ a family link worker who supports some of our most disadvantaged and (economically) vulnerable families.
-Another member of staff supports families who have moved to the UK and where English is an Additional Language.
 In addition we work closely with other schools in the local area; local community groups and churches; local businesses.
 Above all we forge close links with all our families.

-The teaching staff has recently (Jan 2016) undertaken the WRAP training (Workshop to Raise Awareness of Prevent), delivered by an accredited trainer.
+The teaching staff have (Jan 2016) undertaken the WRAP training (Workshop to Raise Awareness of Prevent), delivered by an accredited trainer.
 The Chair of Governors has also received this training.
-Key Staff members, and the Chair of Governors, have also undertaken the Channel training.
-All staff have been made area of the revised safeguarding policy: fundamental to this is the need to report concerns to the Safeguarding Officer.
+Key staff members, and the Chair of Governors, have also undertaken the Channel training.
+All staff have been made area of the revised safeguarding policy: fundamental to this is the need to report concerns to the Designated Safeguarding Lead.
 Further training will be undertaken as necessary.

 Our citizenship teaching is embedded within our wider curriculum, and children have the opportunity to learn about democracy, government and how laws are made and upheld.
 They also learn, through RE and other topic work, about the diverse national, regional, religious and ethnic identities in the local area and beyond.
 An essential aspect within this is the development of mutual respect and understanding.
 Ultimately we aim to provide pupils with the knowledge, skills and understanding to prepare them to play a full and active part in society as they get older.